Pension Advice For Expats In South Africa

 We regularly blog on the latest matters affecting you, and within these pages we have put together South African specific pension information for expats.
-We also focus on the main tax considerations for expats in South Africa and then go onto to discuss specific investment strategies including the pro’s and cons of investment bonds.
+We also focus on the main tax considerations for expats in South Africa and then go on to discuss specific investment strategies including the pros and cons of investment bonds.

 There were 300,000 UK-born people with residency in South Africa in 2016, according to the South African statistics agency, which used figures reported by South African authorities.
 Of these, very few receive the UK state pension.

 For expats that need advice on pensions and investments, the investment regulator is here https://www.fsb.co.za/Pages/Home.aspx

 For those that need advice on insurance, whether that be car insurance, health insurance or life insurance, the insurance regulator is here https://www.fsb.co.za/Pages/Home.aspx

 Aisa Group is registered for both insurance and investment advice for expats resident in South Africa.